cloudmesh/cloudmesh-mpi/doc/chapters/mpi.md

-Only possibly for someone with GPU (contact me if you do) Once we are finished with MPI we will use and look at python dask and other frameworks as well as rest services to interface with the mpi programs.
+Only possibly for someone with GPU (contact me if you do) Once we are finished with MPI we will use and look at python dask and other frameworks as well as rest services to interface with the MPI programs.
 This way we will be able to expose the cluster to anyone and they do not even know they use a cluster while exposing this as a single function … (edited)

-The github repo is used by all of you to have write access and contribute to the research effort easily and in parallel.
+The Github repo is used by all of you to have write access and contribute to the research effort easily and in parallel.
 You will get out of this as much as you put in.
 Thus it is important to set several dedicated hours aside (ideally each week) and contribute your work to others.

-It is difficult to asses how long the previous task takes as we just get started and we need to learn first how we work together as a team.
+It is difficult to assess how long the previous task takes as we just get started and we need to learn first how we work together as a team.
 If I were to do this alone it may take a week, but as you are less experienced it would likely take longer.
-However to decrease the time needed we can split up work and each of you will work on a dedicated topic (but you can still work in smaller teams if you desire).
-We will start assigning tasks in github once this is all set up.
+However, to decrease the time needed we can split up work and each of you will work on a dedicated topic (but you can still work in smaller teams if you desire).
+We will start assigning tasks in GitHub once this is all set up.

 ## Resources MPI